Ganeshsivakumar/langchain-beam/docs/docs-site/docs/templates/kafka-to-pinecone.md

 If you have an Apache Flink standalone cluster, you can submit the template as a job using the prebuilt Docker image.

+> **Note:** Don’t have a remote Flink cluster?
+No problem!
+> You can quickly spin up Flink on your laptop in just [3 simple steps](https://ganeshsivakumar.github.io/langchain-beam/docs/tutorials/setup-flink/) and run templates locally.

+#### Submitting Job

+Once your Flink cluster is up and running, you can submit a template as a job using Docker.
+Run the following command, adjusting the pipeline options as needed:

 ```
 docker run --rm \
   -e FLINK_MASTER=host.docker.internal:8081 \